Views: 13 Author: Wang Publish Time: 2025-08-11 Origin: Site

 Applying the required bevel on the outer socket rim for welding.

-Surface Finishing: 3 stockets tees may undergo processes like pickling and passivation to remove scale and restore the passive corrosion-resistant oxide layer.
+Surface Finishing: Three stockets tees may go through processes like pickling and passivation.
+These processes help remove scale and restore the protective oxide layer that resists corrosion.
 Shot blasting may be used for carbon steel.

 Quality Control and Testing: Rigorous inspection occurs throughout: dimensional checks, visual inspection, material verification, hardness testing, and often hydrostatic testing per ASME B16.11 requirements.
 Surface finish and absence of defects are critical.

-Marking and Packaging: 3 stockets tees are marked per ASME B16.11 (Manufacturer ID, Material Grade, Size, Schedule/Class, Heat Number).
+Marking and Packaging: Three socket tees are marked according to ASME B16.11.
+This includes the manufacturer ID, material grade, size, schedule/class, and heat number.
 They are then carefully packaged to prevent damage during transit.

 Socket tees are primarily categorized based on their bore configuration and pressure rating: